e-HealthTech/ehealth4all/README.md

 # Frontend Repository for the eHealth4all App

 Welcome to the Frontend repository for eHealth4all.
 This is where the magic happens for the UI of the HealthTech platform.
-The frontend is built with with Typescript, React, MUI(Material UI), ReactIcons for Icons and Framer Motion if there is need for animations.
+The frontend is built with with Typescript, React, MUI(Material UI) and Framer Motion if there is need for animations.

 ## Getting started